 Maintaining the integrity of your home’s sewer line is crucial for the overall functionality of your plumbing system.
 However, issues such as blockages, leaks, or corrosion can arise over time, necessitating sewer line repairs.
+Common signs of a broken sewer pipe include slow drains, frequent clogs, and unusually lush patches of grass in your yard, which may indicate a sewer leak.

-• Select a repair method:
+- Select a repair method:

-• Pipe patching for minor leaks
+- Pipe patching for minor leaks

-• Pipe relining for internal damage
+- Pipe relining for internal damage

-• Trenchless or full replacement for severe damage
+- Trenchless or full replacement for severe damage

-• Obtain necessary permits before starting the repair.
+- Obtain necessary permits before starting the repair.

 Schedule regular maintenance to prevent future issues.

-Sewer Line Repair Made Easy
+Professional Sewer Line Repair Options for Homeowners

 Three signs your sewer line may need repair or replacement are odors from the drains, slow and clogged drains, or damp, foul-smelling spots on the lawn.
 If you notice any of these, you might need sewer lining to restore proper flow.
 Here are some simple steps on how you can get your sewer line repaired effectively: